couchbase-partners/google-deployment-manager-couchbase/cloudlauncher/README.md

 Now edit each instance in the console so that delete the VM does not delete the disk.
 When that is complete delete all four VMs.

 Now you need to attach the license ID to each image.
 That process is described [here](https://cloud.google.com/launcher/docs/partners/technical-components#create_the_base_solution_vm).
 Note that you do not need to mount the disks and delete files since none were created.
-Now run the command:
+Running this command should be sufficient:

     for INSTANCE in "${INSTANCES[@]}"
     do